Akhash16/Interactive-Chart-Dashboard-Django-Backend-Next.js-Frontend/README.md

 # Chart Application

-This repository contains a Django backend and a Next.js frontend.
-Follow the instructions below to set up and run both the backend and frontend locally without Docker.
+This Project contains a Django backend and a Next.js frontend.
+Follow the instructions below to set up and run both the backend and frontend locally.

 ## Prerequisites